The decision making process

-The above items are discussed in detail in our Making an application section.1
+The above items are discussed in detail in our section on making an application1.

 Once a planning application has been received, accompanied by all the necessary information, it should be validated as soon as is reasonably practicable.
 The LPA should then start the determination process.
 Notification should be given to the applicant in writing.

 Once an application has been deemed valid and the determination process commences, the application is placed on the planning register and given an application reference number.